uSF: Learning Neural Semantic Field with Uncertainty: Methodology

 \subsection{Neural Network Model}

-The architecture of our model is MLP with ReLU activation functions and a hidden state dimension equal to 64.
-Similar to Active NeRF \cite{active_nerf} pipeline we add an additional head to predict the color variance $\beta_{rgb}$ which we use as rgb uncertainty.
+The architecture of our model is MLP with ReLU activation functions and a hidden state dimension equal to 64 as shown in the Fig. \ref{fig:network}.
+Similar to Active NeRF \cite{active_nerf} and NeRF-W \cite{nerf_wild} pipeline we add an additional head to predict the color variance $\beta_{rgb}$ which we use as rgb uncertainty.
 In our work we assume that it depends on the view direction.

 We add two heads for semantic segmentation task.
 One outputs mean values $(sem_1, \dots, sem_n)$, and the other predicts the variance $\beta_{sem}^2$.
 We consider outputs of semantic heads to depend only on coordinates of the point, but not on view direction.
-We have implemented these assumptions in our model.

 For semantic head we make MLP smaller than for color head with only two layers.
 We also use ReLU activation function and set the dimensionality of the hidden state to 64.